lb-cake/lb-cake/README.md

 ###  Howdy 🤠

 ### I have about 6 years of professional experience doing software development for Government and Financial Institutions.
-I have a passion for removing manual processes, and making developers lives easier.
+I have a passion for making developers lives easier.

 Somethings I want to explore in my career are and helping build the tools enterprise infrastructure relies on!